EnCiv/undebate-ssp/README.md

 export GOOGLE_CLIENT_SECRET='<your-client-secret>'
 ```

-The paste google sheets component should now work when running in dev (note that it doesn't work in storybook because the routes aren't running)
+The paste google sheets component should now work when running in dev (note that it doesn't work in storybook because the routes aren't running).
+The first time it is used,

+If things are still not working after about 10 minutes, one of the above steps may have been missed.

 </details>